Pacific Coast Dream Machines Show

 The Pacific Coast Dream Machines Show at Half Moon Bay Airport is one of the greatest shows of its kind on earth!
 And, it’s in our own backyard.

 You will see over 2000 of the “coolest” ever airplanes, cars, motorcycles, tanks and unique machines.
 You can even touch them and talk with their owners.
 See below for several pictures of what sort of things to expect.

 Admission is $20 for adults and free for kids under 10.
 The proceeds go to a good charity.
-Held the last Saturday & Sunday of every April.
-For 2014 information see event details
+Held the last Sunday of every April.
+For latest information see event details

 Mixed in with the cars were many other unusual machines have been shown in past years including the:

 - El Diablo, a mad scientist’s flame thrower that was also a hit at the Burning Man Festival.
 El Diablo is made out of a French fighter plane jet engine parts and throws flames 100 feet up into the air.

 - Dream Big, the world’s largest motorcycle standing in at 6500 lbs and 11 feet tall with 3 foot wide tires.

 - The Flying Wing, which looks like a big yellow flying boomerang and was an early one-third scale working prototype leading eventually to the B-2 stealth bomber

 - M551 Sheridan tank used in the Vietnam War and Operation Desert Storm.